 During the Email Campaign settings setup, you can customize how it appears in your contacts' inboxes, including:

-• Subject line — the introduction your contacts will see in the mailbox, even before opening the email.
-You can look for recommendations in our Blog articles and use the Subject liner tester.
-You can also use AI to Generate a subject line for you.
+Subject line — the introduction your contacts will see in the mailbox, even before opening the email.
+You can look for recommendations in our Blog articles and use the Subject line tester.
+With the help of Omnisend AI, you can also generate catchy subject lines automatically.
 Be aware that it supports multiple languages.

 You may also check how your Email Campaign will look in your recipients' inboxes in the preview section on the right.

-By enabling the Facebook auto-post option, you will post this newsletter along with the link to its web version to your Facebook page.
+Enabling the Facebook auto-post option will allow you to post this newsletter and its web version link to your Facebook page.

-The internal campaign name will affect the UTM tag "utm_campaign."
-So, if you're using Google Analytics, keep that in mind.
+The internal campaign name will affect the UTM tag 'utm_campaign'.
+If you're using Google Analytics, keep this in mind.

-Once you finish with the General settings, scroll down to the end of the page and click on the Next Step.
+Once you finish with the General settings, scroll to the bottom of the page and click on Next Step.

 Choosing a suitable template is the first step in creating the campaign's visuals.